polkadot-js/docs/docs/api/examples/promise/read-storage-at.md

   console.log(`last header hash ${hash.toHex()}`);

-  // Retrieve the balance at the preceding block for Alice.
-For at queries
+  // Retrieve the balance at the preceding block for Alice using an at api const apiAt = await api.at(parentHash);
-  // the format is always `.at(<blockhash>, ...params)` const balance = await api.query.system.account.at(parentHash, ALICE);
+  const balance = await apiAt.query.system.account(ALICE);

   console.log(`Alice's balance at ${parentHash.toHex()} was ${balance.data.free}`);